 Tikal was to become a dominant force during the reign of Yikin Chan Kawill following the defeat of Calakmul in 736 AD, and the subsequent defeat of its allies in the following years.
 This resulted in significant building being carried out to celebrate the victory resulting in it becoming one of the largest of the Classic Maya cities even though it had no water other than what was collected from rainwater and stored in ten reservoirs.

-Tikal collapsed started at the end of the ninth century although the reason for its collapsed is not known; War, revolt, disease, natural catastrophe and drought have all been suggested.
+Tikal collapsed started at the end of the ninth century although the reason for its collapse is not known; War, revolt, disease, natural catastrophe and drought have all been suggested.
 Drought is certainly a possibility as it was reliant on seasonal rainfall which left it vulnerable to prolonged drought, which is thought to have had a significant influence in the collapse of the Maya.
-Evidence has been found that some of the buildings were burned, and of a gradual decline in its population resulting in its abandonment by the end of the 10th century.
+Evidence has been found that some of the buildings were burned and of a gradual decline in its population resulting in its abandonment by the end of the 10th century.

 At one end of the plaza rising 154 feet (47 metres) is Temple 1, the Temple of the Great Jaguar a funerary pyramid of Jasaw Chan K’awil, who was entombed there in 734 AD.

-Directly across the Plaza is Temple II, the Temple of the Mask, this was built around 700 AD, the first temple to be completed by Jasaw Chan K’awil it stands 125 feet (38 metres) high.
+Directly across the Plaza from Temple I, is Temple II, the Temple of the Mask, this was built around 700 AD, the first temple to be completed by Jasaw Chan K’awil it stands 125 feet (38 metres) high.
 It is believed that it was dedicated to the wife of Jasaw Chan K’awil, although no tomb was found it contains three consecutive chambers at the summit which is normal for temples.

-At the north side of the plaza is the North Acropolis, a complex begun around 350 BC and which was to develop into a funerary complex for the ruling dynasty.
+At the north side of the plaza is the North Acropolis, a complex begun around 350 BCE and which was to develop into a funerary complex for the ruling dynasty.
 It has been suggested that the North Acropolis had 70 stelae.
 Stelae would be carved with hieroglyphic texts and painted red; each stele would have had a commemorative altar beside it.
 The last dated stele at Tikal was erected in 869 AD.